Sei Con Japanese Jiu Jitsu

 *We're registering new students on an ongoing basis - come out and join us!

-Drop in fee ($10 per class) - for all ages, not paying monthly, with occasional attendance.
+Drop in fee available - for all ages, not paying monthly, with occasional attendance.

-*In addition to the club membership fee, everyone is required to register with the Ontario Jiu Jitsu Association (OJA) annually.
-This will provide you with 12 months of personal insurance through, and membership with our governing body (Youth - $25, Adult - $30, Black Belt - $35 + tax).*
+*In addition to the club membership fee, everyone is required to register annually with our governing body, the Ontario Jiu-Jitsu Association (OJA) - (Youth - $25, Adult - $30, Black Belt - $35 + tax).*

 For more information, please contact David Honey: